shumez/cahier/190507_NelsonPeterT2019.md

 > MRI studies have provided a complementary window into brain changes in LATE, highlighting brain atrophy both within and outside of the medial temporal lobes of brains with autopsy-verified LATE-NC.
 Prior studies featured research volunteers who underwent MRI with autopsy follow-up.
 Several of these studies focused on the subset of cases with hippocampal sclerosis (i.e. presumed severe LATE-NC), therefore, most of the published data were lacking information about less severely affected cases.
 With that [caveat](. "警告, 忠告") in mind, a common finding in MRI studies is that hippocampal atrophy is greater in cases with LATE-NC than in those with pure Alzheimer’s disease ([Jagust et al., 2008][2008_Jagust]; [Josephs et al., 2008][2008_Josephs], [2017a][2017_Josephs]; [Dawe et al., 2011][2011_Dawe]; [Kaur et al., 2014][2014_Kaur]; [Dallaire-Theroux et al., 2017][2017_Dallaire-Theroux]; [Hanko et al., 2019][2019_Hanko]).
 [Barkhof et al. (2007)][2007_Barkhof] found that many subjects with medial temporal atrophy lacked primary underlying ADNC.
 In this study cohort, the sensitivity and specificity of severe atrophy for ADNC was 63% and 69%, respectively, consistent with prior findings ([Jack et al., 2002][2002_Jack]).
 [Josephs et al. (2008)][2008_Josephs] reported that subjects with neuropathology consistent with LATE-NC tended to be older, with more cognitive impairment, and with more pronounced hippocampal atrophy than TDP-43− subjects.
 [Zarow et al. (2011)][2011_Zarow] also described atrophy and deformation of the hippocampus considerably greater in those with hippocampal sclerosis and LATE-NC than in those with only ADNC ([Zarow et al., 2011][2011_Zarow]).
 In hippocampal sclerosis associated with LATE-NC, hippocampal atrophy was often asymmetric, and it tended to progress in a rostral-caudal gradient in the hippocampus.
 Using post-mortem MRI, [Dawe et al. (2011)][2011_Dawe] reported stronger correlations between hippocampal atrophy and LATE-NC (with hippocampal sclerosis pathology) than between hippocampal atrophy and ADNC, and subjects with both ADNC and LATE-NC had greater hippocampal atrophy than those with only ADNC.
 A recent study found that the volume and shape of the amygdala is associated with underlying LATE-NC and that these structural changes are indicative of cognitive decline beyond what can be explained with other pathological indices ([Makkinejad et al., 2019][2019_Makkinejad]).

-###### 02.
+###### 02.02.P02

+* brain atrophy
+	* med tem l
+	* inf fro
+	* ant tem
+	* ins

+correponds to TDP-43 proteinopathy pattern

-> Post-mortem MRI research has also provided strong evidence that LATE-NC is associated with substantial brain atrophy outside the medial temporal lobes (Kotrotsou et al., 2015).
+> Post-mortem MRI research has also provided strong evidence that LATE-NC is associated with substantial brain atrophy outside the medial temporal lobes ([Kotrotsou et al., 2015][2015_Kotrotsou]).
 Figure 3A shows updated data from the Rush University autopsy cohort.
 After controlling for demographics, ADNC and other age-related pathologies, LATE-NC was related to not only the mesial temporal lobe atrophy, but also to atrophy in the inferior frontal, anterior temporal, and insular cortices.
-It is noteworthy that this regional atrophy pattern corresponds with the distribution of TDP-43 proteinopathy at autopsy (Josephs et al., 2016; Nag et al., 2018) (Fig. 3B).
-These data are in agreement with pathological studies of LATE-NC, as well as neuroimaging in subjects with LATE-NC risk genotypes, showing widespread brain involvement (Neltner et al., 2014; Cykowski et al., 2016; Josephs et al., 2016; Nelson et al., 2016a; Nho et al., 2016).
+It is noteworthy that this regional atrophy pattern corresponds with the distribution of TDP-43 proteinopathy at autopsy ([Josephs et al., 2016][2016_Josephs]; [Nag et al., 2018][2018_Nag]) ([Fig. 3B][fig_03]).
+These data are in agreement with pathological studies of LATE-NC, as well as neuroimaging in subjects with LATE-NC risk genotypes, showing widespread brain involvement ([Neltner et al., 2014][2014_Neltner]; [Cykowski et al., 2016][2016_Cykowski]; [Josephs et al., 2016][2016_Josephs]; [Nelson et al., 2016a][2016_Nelson]; [Nho et al., 2016][2016_Nho]).

 ###### Figure 3